daniestevez/ssdv-fec/ssdv-fec/README.md

 Given an SSDV image formed by k SSDV packets, the FEC encoder can generate up to 2¹⁶ different SSDV packets identified by a packet ID from 0 to 2¹⁶-1.
-The packets with IDs from 0 to k-1 which are called "systematic packets" and are the same as the k packets of the original image.
+The packets with IDs from 0 to k-1 are called "systematic packets" and are the same as the k packets of the original image.
 The remaining packets are called "FEC packets".
 Each packet can be generated on demand according to the needs of the transmitter.
 The large amount of 2¹⁶ distinct packets than can be generated